 - When do I buy textbooks for my classes?
 Where and how do I find the ones I need?

-- How do I pay for textbooks in the Occidental Bookstore?
+- How do I pay for textbooks at the Occidental Bookstore?

 - How many classes do I have to take each semester?

-- How do I see which courses are being offered in the fall?
+- How do I see which courses are being offered?